dpakGit/100_Days_of_DevOps/Terraform_Tasks/15_Create_IAM_Group_Using_Terraform/Task.md

 provider.tf

 bob@iac-server ~/terraform via 💠 default ➜  terraform init
-Initializing the backend...
-Initializing provider plugins...
-- Finding hashicorp/aws versions matching "5.91.0"...
-- Installing hashicorp/aws v5.91.0...
-- Installed hashicorp/aws v5.91.0 (signed by HashiCorp)
-Terraform has created a lock file .terraform.lock.hcl to record the provider selections it made above.
-Include this file in your version control repository so that Terraform can guarantee to make the same selections by default when you run "terraform init" in the future.

-Terraform has been successfully initialized!

-You may now begin working with Terraform.
-Try running "terraform plan" to see any changes that are required for your infrastructure.
-All Terraform commands should now work.

-If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
-If you forget, other commands will detect it and remind you to do so if necessary.

 bob@iac-server ~/terraform via 💠 default ➜  terraform validate
 Success!
 The configuration is valid.